Arkadi Monastery: Church

 The church is a basilica with two naves; the northern nave is dedicated to the transfiguration of Christ and the southern nave is dedicated to Saint Constantine and Saint Helen.
 Saint Helen stands at the center and slightly to the south of the monastery.
 According to the inscription engraved on the face of the clock, the church was founded in 1587 by Klimis Hortatsis.
-The architecture of the building is heavily influenced by Renaissance art, as the church was built in the period in which Crete was a colony of the Republic of Venice.
+The architecture of the building is heavily influenced by Renaissance Revival art, as the church was built in the period in which Crete was a colony of the Republic of Venice.